aljedaxi/daxi.ml/articles/react-is-a-library.md

   - programming
 ---

-the adage i most often hear is "you call a library; a framework calls you (your code)" (which more of a heuristic than a definition). let's roll with that for a second.
+the adage i most often hear is "you call a library; a framework calls you (your code)" (which more of a heuristic than a definition). let's roll with that.

-let's take a look at `index.js` for a second:
+here's the `index.js` of a new `create-react-app` app:

 ```js
 import React from 'react'